ksobrenat32/notes/virtual-machine/virtual-machine-notes.md

 	sudo usermod -a -G libvirt user

+For using virsh, you should write to ~/.config/libvirt/libvirt.conf

+	uri_default = "qemu:///system"

 # Headless vm

 For installing virtual machines without graphics appart from libvirt, kvm,qemu and their dependencies,we need virt-install, and qemu-img.